Political Financing Handbook for Nomination Contestants and Financial Agents (EC 20182) – October 2021

 The contestant orders a $30 dinner while travelling in the riding because of the campaign.
 This is a travel and living expense of the contestant.
 His day-to-day meals consumed at home, on the other hand, are not a travel and living expense because meals are consumed regularly outside the contest period.

 Note: Per diems (daily allowances) cannot be claimed as a contestant's travel and living expenses.
 Only actual paid expenses are considered.
+Per diems may be reported as a nomination contest expense if they are part of the contestantís compensation agreement.

 The nomination contestant might stay in a hotel while travelling in the electoral district for the campaign or might relocate temporarily to the electoral district if they normally live elsewhere.
 The expense for the contestant's temporary lodging incurred as an incidence of the contest is a travel and living expense.